Provincial Nominee Program

 If the province or territory will get your application on or after November 16, 2022, you must use the 2021 version of NOC.

-In the online Express Entry process
+Express Entry process

 There are 2 ways to apply: